RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 <!--more-->

+### Right People, Right Seats

+We might think of business as a bus carrying passengers on a long journey.
+Perhaps a cross-country road trip.
+The entrepreneur, as organizer of the bus trip, needs people to fulfill the following roles:

+* **Driver**.
+Knows the rules of the road and willingly obeys them.
+* **Navigator**.
+Reads the map and plots a course from start to destination.
+When obstacles are encountered, this person knows enough about maps to plot an alternate course.
+* **Money-keeper**.
+Pays for fuel and other necessities along the trip.
+* **Song-leader**.
+When I was a kid in day-camp, this role was critical for maintaing morale throughout the journey.

+You can probably think of additional roles; the above list is long enough for this article.

 ### EOS Recap

 <a href="/blog/2021/04/04/right-people-right-seats-eos/"><img src="/images/EOS_People.jpg" align="right" width="250" padding="10" alt="Right People, Right Seats - Entrepreneurial Operating System (EOS)" title="Right People, Right Seats - Entrepreneurial Operating System (EOS)" /></a>